nandanpai0503/cirkuit/README.md

 ## LICENSE

-The theme is available under the MIT License.
+The theme is available under the MIT and Apache License.